Expat Filings

 French individual savings (PEA, assurance-vie)Counts toward threshold

-US citizens in France living abroad apply the higher thresholds: $200,000 at year-end or $300,000 at any point during the year for single filers.
+US citizens living abroad apply the higher thresholds: $200,000 at year-end or $300,000 at any point during the year for single filers (2025 figures).
 If total specified foreign financial assets exceed the applicable threshold, Form 8938 is filed as an attachment to Form 1040.

 Technical References

 Roth IRA income phase-out: IRC §408A(c)(3) establishes the modified AGI phase-out for Roth IRA contributions.
 The phase-out range is adjusted for inflation annually.
-For 2024, the phase-out begins at $146,000 for single filers and $230,000 for married filing jointly.
+For 2025, the phase-out begins at $150,000 for single filers and $236,000 for married filing jointly.
+Verify against IRS Publication 590-A for the applicable tax year.

-US–France Treaty — pension provisions: The US–France income tax convention addresses pensions, annuities, and social security in Articles 17 and 18.
+US–France Treaty, pension provisions: The US–France income tax convention addresses pensions, annuities, and social security in Article 18.
+Article 19 governs active government service remuneration (salaries and wages); government pensions were moved into Article 18 by the 2004 Protocol.
+Article 17 covers artistes and sportsmen and is unrelated to pension income.
 The treaty contains provisions governing the allocation of taxing rights over pension distributions and, in limited circumstances, the deductibility of contributions.
 The savings clause in Article 29(3) limits the availability of treaty benefits for US citizens in France; specific pension provisions may or may not survive the savings clause depending on the plan type.
 Verification of applicable treaty articles is required for any specific plan.

 Frequently Asked Questions